zilishen/documentation/content/nms/admin-guides/configuration/configure-with-config.md

 ## Before You Start

-Before you set up the NGINX Management Suite, ensure:
+Before you set up NGINX Management Suite, ensure:

 - You have access to the **/etc/nms/nms.conf** file on the host where NGINX Management Suite is installed.
 - You understand the required settings and options.